sahil1213-ux/sahil1213-ux/README.md

-- 👋 Hi, I’m Sahil Anand , i am Undergraduate student pursuing Bachelor of Science (Honours) in Computer science from Bhaskaracharya colleage of Applied Sciences , West Delhi , India. if anyone Want me to be a part of your development journey for making awesome Software solutions then it Would be very grateful for me to be part of it.
+- 👋 Hi, I’m Sahil Anand , i am Undergraduate student pursuing Bachelor of Science (Honours) in Computer science from Bhaskaracharya colleage of Applied Sciences , West Delhi , India.
 - 👀 I’m interested in One of the best and latest framework for building highly interactive, responsive, Beautiful Applications for Mobile, web and desktop platforms from a single codebase which is flutter,
 - I even love one of the best backend storage platform which is firebase .
 - 🌱 I’m currently learning firebase tools for efficient Way of storing data mainly on how to spend less money on it , various payment integrations , How to perform automated testing, cloud functions To make fully functional ,unique And most importantly helpful ecommerce application.